 Margo Duncan owns and manages a 2,500 acre beef cattle property on the Williams River in the Seaham area of the Lower Hunter.
 Margo is the Chair of the Tocal College Advisory Council and has been a long-term active member of the Tocal Ex-Students Association (now part of the Tocal Alumni community).

 After graduating from Tocal College in 1974, Margo worked for a local stock and station agent and managed a property with husband Bruce.
 They went on to establish successful businesses in irrigation, drilling and blasting (mining and civil works) and in supplying explosive storage facilities.
 As an experienced Shotfirer, Margo was on the Board of Examiners for Shotfirers with the Department of Mineral Resources for a number of years.

-David Anthony holds a Bachelor of Science in Agriculture (Uni Sydney), with First Class Honours and is a graduate of the Australian Institute of Company Directors (AICD).
+David holds a Bachelor of Science in Agriculture (Uni Sydney), with First Class Honours and is a graduate of the Australian Institute of Company Directors (AICD).
 As an agronomist he has worked in irrigated cotton, grains and oilseed production for 40 years covering production, processing (ginning & vegetable oil extraction), warehousing & commodity storage, marketing and shipping.
 David has held various positions within Auscott including agronomist, farm manager, Namoi Valley General Manager, Chief Operating Officer, Chief Executive Officer and Chairman.